geomodels/xcoder-js/README.md

     JSON.stringify(decoded_path).length; // show length
     => 43

-*Decoded string is shorter than original string due to a maximum accuracy suport of 5 decimals (roughly 1m).*
+*Decoded string is shorter than original string due to a maximum accuracy support of 5 decimals (roughly 1m).*